A woman with brown hair in loose waves, wearing a pink sweater and a delicate necklace, standing against a plain light-colored background.

 Rani

-I am here to guide you with love…
+I am here to support you with gentleness…